 We all know how much kids love games.
 But do you know how much games can impact learning?

-Both game playing and game making are proven to build STEM skills and 21st-century learning essential for success (and careers) in today’s connected world.
-Games motivate students by making content relevant, immersive and compelling.
-Games require kids to think strategically and solve complex problems, “fail fast” and collaborate across disciplines.
+Both game playing and game making are proven to build STEAM skills and 21st-century learning essential for success (and careers) in today’s connected world.
+Games motivate students by making content relevant, immersive, and compelling.
+Games require kids to think strategically and solve complex problems, “fail fast”, and collaborate across disciplines.
 And perhaps most importantly, games help teachers make learning irresistible!

 Use the resources below to learn more about the power of games for learning, teaching game design, and how you can use games and game making in your classroom or at home.

 There are many great game making platforms that students can use to design games for the Challenge.
 Here is a short list of recommended platforms that we encourage you to explore with your students!
 Each has a robust community for educators with lots of great resources, lesson plans, and more!

 ScratchEd: An online community for Scratch educators to share stories, exchange resources, ask questions, find people, and discover events.
 Check out Google CS First for recommended curriculum, lesson plans, projects, instructional videos and everything else you need to learn how to teach with Scratch.

 Minecraft: Education Edition: A game-based learning platform that promotes creativity, collaboration, and problem-solving in an immersive digital environment.
 Access hundreds of lesson plans, take a free introductory course for educators, download this remote learning toolkit and connect with other teachers on the educator community hub.

 Roblox: Roblox is an entertainment platform and educational tool with limitless opportunities to discover, create, and collaborate.
 The platform provides a free development tool for students and easy to implement curriculum.
 To get started, set-up your Roblox classroom, explore free resources and learn how to teach remotely with Roblox.